official-stockfish/Stockfish/docs/stats.md

 `input_file` - the path to the .bin or .binpack input file to read

+`output_file` - optional path to the output file to write the results too.
+Results are always written on the console, so if this is specified the results will be written in both places.

 `max_count` - the maximum number of positions to process.
 Default: no limit.

 ## Groups